calimero-archive/docs/docs/getting_started/access_account.md

 ---
-title: Access Account ID
+title: Create your custodian account
 sidebar_position: 4
 ---

-When creating a keypair and adding public key you'll need your Private Shard `<MAIN_ACCOUNT_ID>`.
+When creating a keypair and adding public key you'll need your Private Shard `Main account`.
+If your shard name is 'demos-calimero-testnet', your main account is 'demos.calimero.testnet'.

 To access your account ID, follow these steps: